rjwignar/AIChefBot/Installation.md

 5. Scroll all they way down till you see **App client list**
 6. On the **Client ID** tab copy the value and replace `YOUR_COGNITO_CLIENT_ID` inside`.env`

-### OAuth Sign-In and Out Redirect URLS, AWS Amazon Cognito Logout Endpoint URL and AWS Amazon Cognito Issuer
-These keys are provided for you in the .env_example [here](./env_example) copy them and add to your `.env`
+**OAuth Sign-In and Out Redirect URLS, AWS Amazon Cognito Logout Endpoint URL and AWS Amazon Cognito Issuer** These keys are provided for you in the .env_example [here](./env_example) copy them and add to your `.env`

-### NextAuthJS secret
+NextAuthJS secret
 Generate a secret with
 ```bash
 $ openssl rand -base64 64
 ```
 copy that value and replace `YOUR_NEXTAUTH_SECRET` inside `.env`

+### Running the Development Version

-Here you will have access to the most recent version of the application.
+After following these steps, you will be able to run a full version of the most recent version of the application.
 To make changes and contribute, see the [contributing](./CONTRIBUTING.md) document.

-### Running the Development Version

 ```bash
 $ npm run dev